jasonlovechu/ml_final_project/README.md

 ## Result and model weight link
 model weight link(only by mps): https://drive.google.com/drive/folders/1yz9xRz01KTCUbSCzmyC0978c18H6MaKp?usp=sharing
 private score: 0.59133(may differ due to random issue)

+## Discussion
+* I test two kinds of batch size, which are 64 and 96 with lr ranges from 1e-5 to 1e-3.
+The accuracies of batch size 64 are higher in average.
+* accuracies decrease when lr increase in most cases.
+* The result turn out to be different even with same hyperparameters.
+I tried to train three models with each hyperparameter to reduce the influence from randomness.